Transactions are not importing from a bank connection

 You may have entered your username and password incorrectly.
 This can prevent Plaid from importing transactions from your bank account.

-If you see an incorrect credentials error, check they are correct by logging in to your online banking, and confirm you have selected the correct financial institution to connect to.
+• If you see an incorrect credentials error, check that they are correct by logging in to your online banking, and confirm you have selected the correct financial institution to connect to.